Table of Contents

-Displaying large amounts of data horizontally on your page is not ideal for mobile users - usually, this can lead to the user having to scroll sideways on your site or the data being confusing and unreadable.
-You can see a demonstration of this below,
+Displaying large amounts of data horizontally on your page doesn’t provide an ideal experience for mobile users.
+Usually, this can lead to the page visitor having to scroll sideways on your site or the data being confusing and unreadable.
+You can see a demonstration of this below:

-There are ways around this!
-Making use of different elements like the Column element, or Accordion element, you can change the look of your data.
-For example, showing a Table on laptops, and an Accordion on mobile - this can be achieved using Screen Settings.
+There are options to avoid this!
+You can reformat your data using different elements such as the Columns element or Accordion element.
+For example, you may show a Table on laptops and an Accordion on mobile; this can be achieved using Screen Settings.

 Tables work best for small, structured blocks of data.
 Perfect for pricing tables or size charts!